No foreign transaction fee credit cards

 - Declaring cash.
 Carrying cash can make travelling more cumbersome, depending on the amount you’re carrying.
 Some countries will require you to make a declaration if you carry cash through customs over a certain amount.
 Failing to declare your cash can result in stiff penalties.
 You don’t face the same requirements if you carry a credit card.

 When withdrawing cash from an ATM, always use your debit card.
 Using a credit card to withdraw cash from an ATM can get incredibly expensive.
 You’ll have to pay an ATM fee, a cash advance fee, and you’ll start accruing interest on the withdrawal right away.

 Drawbacks of no foreign transaction fee credit cards

 While the ability to avoid paying a foreign transaction fee is attractive to many credit card users, there are some drawbacks.

-- There’s a limited number of credit cards to choose from.
-There are hundreds of credit cards on the market, but only a small number of them are no foreign transaction fee credit cards.
+- There’s a very limited number of credit cards to choose from.
+There are plenty of credit cards on the market, but only a small number of them are no foreign transaction fee credit cards.
 This means that you only have a select number of credit cards to choose from.